nikhilkalhan92/Image-Slider/README.md

 I used https://swiperjs.com/get-started

-Images of the websute below
+Images of the website below